inkstitch/pyembroidery/README.md

 * The current mandate is required support and function in Python 2.7
   * It is currently compatable with Python 2.7 as well as 3.6

-Units
----
-* The core units are 1/10th mm.
-This is what 1 refers to within most formats, and internally within pyembroidery itself.
-You are entirely permitted to use floating point numbers.
-When writing to a format, fractional values will be lost, but this shall happen in such a way to avoid the propagation of error.
-Relative stitches from position ( 0.0,  0.31 ) of (+5.4, +5.4), (+5.4, +5,4), (+5.4, +5,4) should encode as changes of 5,6 6,5 5,6.
-Taking the relative distance in the format as the integer change from the last integer position to the new one, maintaining a position as close to the absolute position as possible.

-Core Command Ordering
----
-Stitch is taken to mean move_position(x,y), needle_strike.
-Jump is taken to mean move_position(x,y), block_needle_bar.
-In those orders.
-If a format takes stitch to mean needle_strike, move_position(x,y) in that order.
-The encoder will may insert an extra jump in to avoid stitching an unwanted element.

 How it works:
 ---
 Readers are sent a fileobject and EmbPattern and parses the file, filling in the metadata, threads, stitches.